Why Choose Cedars-Sinai Marina del Rey Hospital for Breast Tumors Treatment?

-The well-trained medical professionals at Marina Del Rey Hospital can provide a wide variety of treatment options for breast tumors, depending on the type and particularities of the condition.
+The well-trained medical professionals at Cedars-Sinai Marina del Rey Hospital can provide a wide variety of treatment options for breast tumors, depending on the type and particularities of the condition.
 If you have been diagnosed with a benign tumor, our specialists can offer you regular and careful monitoring.
 If you have been diagnosed with a malignant tumor, our highly skilled surgeons and oncologists will do all in their power to ensure the most positive outcome.
-Radiotherapy, chemotherapy and surgery are only a few of the treatments for malignant breast tumors available at Marina Del Rey Hospital.
+Radiotherapy, chemotherapy, and surgery are only a few of the treatments for malignant breast tumors available at Cedars-Sinai Marina del Rey Hospital.

 A tumor is an abnormal cell growth that forms a mass.
 A breast tumor occurs when such a mass is detected in the breast in the form of a breast lump.
 Breast tumors can be non-cancerous (benign) or cancerous (malignant).
 Although most are non-cancerous, patients who suspect a breast lump should seek a doctor's advice immediately.

-The breast of a mature woman contains fat, connective tissue, and small lobules which produce milk (glandular tissue).
-During breast feeding, the milk passes through small ducts from the lobules to the nipple.
+The breast of a mature woman contains fat, connective tissue, and small lobules that produce milk (glandular tissue).
+During breastfeeding, the milk passes through small ducts from the lobules to the nipple.
 These glandular tissues or ducts can be the starting point of a tumor.